ZainabElzainy/Install-and-run-the-arm-package-on-ros/README.md

 $ roslaunch moveit_pkg demo_gazebo.launch

-**in RViz** you can do changes to  see changes in the arm before and after throgh the start box and goal box as **RViz_befor_after.jpg file** then enter plan to see before execute or enter plan and execute
+**in RViz** you can do changes to  see changes in the arm before and after throgh the start box and goal box as **RViz_befor_after.jpg file** then enter Plan to see before Execute or Enter Plan and Execute

 **finally**, you can see the changes in GAZEBO and RViz as **RVIZ2.MP4  and  GAZEBO+RViz.MP4 files**